winobes/winobes.github.io/_posts/2020-08-20-semantic-variation-and-sociolinguistics.md

 This post is mainly a summary of the second chapter of her book _Semantic Variation: Meaning in Society and in Sociolinguistics_, which sets out her vision for including semantics in the kinds of variation sociolinguists look at.

 Dr. Hasan retired as emeritus professor from the Macquaire University in Sydney in 1994; she had had a full career by the time this collected works volume was published in 2009.
 In the first two chapters, which serve as an introduction to the volume, she writes with some degree of frustration at certain inflexibilites and dogmas in mainstream sociolinguistics.
-You can tell that there are certain things she would have liked to see change over he career and, seeing that they haven't, these two chapters feel like something of a guide for future travelers.
+You can tell that there are certain things she would have liked to see change over her career and, seeing that they haven't, these two chapters feel like something of a guide for future travelers.

-The first chapter, _Wanted: a theory for integrated sociolinguistics_, argues more broadly for **Systematic Functional Linguistics** (SFL) as a more appropriate linguistic theory from which to conduct sociolinguistic research.
+The first chapter, _Wanted: a theory for integrated sociolinguistics_, argues broadly for **Systematic Functional Linguistics** (SFL) as a more appropriate linguistic theory from which to conduct sociolinguistic research.
 Chapter 2, _On Semantic Variation_, talks specifically about how SFL makes semantic variation possible as an object of sociolinguistic inquiry.

 ## The problem with semantic variation

 It is not always very explicit what sociolinguists mean by variation.
-Some have insisted that it remain unanalyzed, used in a pretheoretical way.
+Some have insisted that it remain analyzed, used in a pretheoretical way.
 This usually comes with some version of the advice that sociolinguistic variants are _different ways of saying the same thing_.
 Hasan finds this problematic.
 It raises a lot of immediate questions: What is the _thing_ that is the same?
 What constitutes different _ways of saying_?
 In particular, this intuitive definition leaves unanswered the question of whether _semantic_ variation is even possible.

-Antilla (2002) makes explicit what seems to be the most common assumed answers to these questions.
-Variation is a form-meaning relation of the kind found on the left, where two different forms correspond to a single meaning.
-When a single form corresponds to two different meanings, that's not variation, it'
+Antilla (2002) makes explicit what seems to be the most common assumed answers to these questions. **Variation** is a form-meaning relation of the kind found on the left, where two different forms correspond to a single meaning.
+When a single form corresponds to two different meanings, that's not variation, it's **ambiguity**.

 ![Figure 1: From Antilla (2002: 2010): 'Variation and phonological theory](/images/2020-08-20-antilla2002.jpg)